-1. Don’t wait to start your Instagram
+1. Don’t Wait to Start

 Becoming a travel influencer on Instagram isn’t getting any easier.
-Some people see that hurdle and give up before they ever start – but here’s the thing, if you don’t start you’ll never reach your goal of 1000, 10,000, or even 100,000 followers.
+Some people see that hurdle and give up before they ever start – but here’s the thing, if you don’t start, you’ll never reach your goal of 1000, 10,000, or even 100,000 followers.

-Try to ignore the crowd and do your own thing.
-Stay active, and keep trudging ahead.
-You can always archive posts later as you learn, grow, and find your style- but those early posts are essential to getting the ball rolling on growing your travel Instagram.
+Keep posting even when it’s slow, and keep trudging ahead.
+If you change course later, you can always archive posts – but those early posts are essential to getting the ball rolling on growing your travel Instagram.

-2. Find a niche- a.k.a. what makes you and your travel different
+2. Find a Niche (a.k.a. what makes you and your travel different)

-For the first few months, post a minimum of two times a day.
-Using a service like Later.com allows you to schedule these frequent Instagram posts in advance.
-Posting often will net more exposure.
-Although you may run out of content quickly, as your Instagram follower count grows you can archive old posts and repost the content as new – after all, it will be new to all of the new followers you’ve gain since the last time you posted it.
+💡 Expert Tip: Posting often will get more exposure.
+Although you may run out of content, there’s a solution: As your Instagram follower count grows, archive old posts and repost the content as new.
+After all, it will be new to all of the new followers you’ve gained since the last time you posted it!

 4. Identify a mission

-5. Make 20% of your posts share-focused
+5. Make 20% of Your Posts Share-Focused

 Generally, the posts that get re-shared most often are posts that make people feel an emotion (good or bad) or make people feel that, through reposting, their followers might see or understand something important about them.
-Feelings motivate sharing, so pause and reflect on how to create more evocative imagery and captions.
+1 Feelings motivate sharing, so pause and reflect on how to create more evocative imagery and captions.

-6. Connect with other travel influencers
+6. Connect with Other Travel Influencers

 Pick 3 to 6 travel-focused Instagram accounts that are 20 to 40% larger than your own and very active on the platform and begin intentionally engaging with their content regularly.